jncv7/pika-who/README.md

     - **S3 and IAM Permissions**: Highlights permissions specific to AWS S3 and IAM actions.

 - **User Feedback**:
-  - Displays real-time progress updates in the terminal with color-coded messages.
+  - Displays Start time and End time in terminal with color-coded messages to support IPE gathering.
   - Includes timestamps for audit tracking.
-  - Pauses execution at the end to allow for screenshots of results for audit documentation (IPE - Information Produced by the Entity).

 ### Requirements